flutter/website/src/docs/get-started/flutter-for/android-devs.md

   }
 {% endprettify %}

-To learn more about building linear layouts, see the community contributed medium article [Flutter For Android Developers : How to design LinearLayout in Flutter?](https://medium.com/@burhanrashid52/flutter-for-android-developers-how-to-design-linearlayout-in-flutter-5d819c0ddf1a).
+To 더 알아보기 about building linear layouts, see the community contributed medium article [Flutter For Android Developers : How to design LinearLayout in Flutter?](https://medium.com/@burhanrashid52/flutter-for-android-developers-how-to-design-linearlayout-in-flutter-5d819c0ddf1a).